dale8nson/alttext-auto/services/captioner-rs/captioner/README.md

 Remote Inference (optional)

-- Set CAPTIONER_REMOTE_INFER_URL to a deployed FastAPI server (see tools/blip_infer_server/server.py).
+- Set CAPTIONER_REMOTE_INFER_URLS to a comma-separated list of endpoints (or CAPTIONER_REMOTE_INFER_URL for a single endpoint) pointing at the FastAPI server (see tools/blip_infer_server/server.py).
-- When set, the service calls POST {REMOTE}/v1/infer with { image_url, title } and uses the returned caption/tags.
-- On failure, it falls back to local ONNX inference.
+- The service tries endpoints in round-robin order per request and fails over on errors/timeouts (429/5xx included).
+If all endpoints fail, it falls back to local ONNX inference.

 Shopify Guidelines